DataTalksClub/machine-learning-zoomcamp/10-kubernetes/06-kubernetes-simple-service.md

     ENTRYPOINT ["gunicorn", "--bind=0.0.0.0:9696", "ping:app"]
     ```
-    - To build the image, we need to specify app name along with the tag, otherwise the local kubernates setup `kind` will cause problems, `docker build -t ping:v001 .`.
-Now we can run on docker container and on separate terminal use the command `curl localhost:9696/ping` to test the application.
+    - To build the image, we need to specify the app name along with the tag, otherwise the local kubernetes setup `kind` will cause problems, `docker build -t ping:v001 .`.
+Now we can run on docker container and on separate terminal, use the command `curl localhost:9696/ping` to test the application.
 2. Install `kubectl` and `kind` to build and test cluster locally
    - We'll install kubectl from AWS because later we deploy our application on AWS: `curl -o kubectl https://s3.us-west-2.amazonaws.com/amazon-eks/1.24.7/2022-10-31/bin/linux/amd64/kubectl`.
    - To install `kind` to setup local kubernetes setup (executable binaries): `wget https://kind.sigs.k8s.io/dl/v0.17.0/kind-linux-amd64 -O kind` > `chmod +x ./kind`.
 Once the utility is installed we need to place this into our `$PATH` at our preferred binary installation directory.
-3. Setup kubernates cluster and test it
+3. Setup kubernetes cluster and test it
    - First thing we need to do is to create a cluster: `kind create cluster` (default cluster name is kind)
    - Configure kubectl to interact with kind: `kubectl cluster-info --context kind-kind`
    - Check the running services to make sure it works: `kubectl get service`
 4. Create a deployment
-   - Kubernates requires a lot of configuration and for that VS Code has a [handy extension](https://code.visualstudio.com/docs/azure/kubernetes) that can take a lot of hussle away.
+   - Kubernetes requires a lot of configuration and for that VS Code has a [handy extension](https://code.visualstudio.com/docs/azure/kubernetes) that can take a lot of hustle away.
    - Create `deployment.yaml`
       ```yaml
       apiVersion: apps/v1